 - A few springs chopped fresh parsley, for garnish (optional)

-- Set oven rack to middle position and preheat oven to 350 degrees.
-Line rimmed baking sheet with heavy-duty aluminum foil and spray with non-stick cooking spray.
+- Set oven rack to middle position and preheat oven to 350°F. Line rimmed baking sheet with heavy-duty aluminum foil; grease the foil with olive oil or non-stick cooking spray.

-- Make BBQ glaze by combining ketchup, light brown sugar, cider vinegar and Dijon mustard.
+- Make the BBQ glaze: In a medium bowl, whisk together the ketchup, brown sugar, cider vinegar, and Dijon mustard.
 Set aside.

-- Heat olive oil in medium sauté pan and cook onions over medium heat, stirring occasionally, until soft, about 6-8 minutes.
-Add garlic and cook 1-2 minutes more.
+- Make the Meatloaf: Heat the olive oil in a small sauté pan over medium heat.
+Cook the onions, stirring occasionally, until soft, about 5 minutes.
+Add the garlic and cook 1 to 2 minutes more.
+Do not brown.
 Set aside to cool.

-- In a large bowl, combine salt, pepper, paprika, thyme, Worcestershire, Dijon mustard, eggs and ¼ cup of BBQ glaze and mix well.
-Add onion mixture and stir to combine.
-Finally, add ground turkey and breadcrumbs and mix with your hands until well combined.
+- In a large bowl, combine the salt, pepper, paprika, thyme, Worcestershire sauce, Dijon mustard, eggs, and ¼ cup of the BBQ glaze.
+Whisk until well combined.
+Stir in the onion mixture.
+Add the ground turkey and breadcrumbs and mix with your hands until evenly combined.

-- Transfer the meat mixture into two even piles on prepared baking sheet.
-Shape into two long loaves about 1½ inches high x 4 inches wide.
-Spread remaining BBQ glaze over loaves, letting it drip down the sides a bit (you may have a little extra), then bake for 40-45 minutes.
+- Transfer the meat mixture into two even piles onto the prepared baking sheet.
+Shape into two long loaves about 1½ in high x 6 in long x 4 in wide.
+Spread the remaining BBQ glaze over the loaves, letting it drip down the sides a bit.
+Bake for about 45 minutes, until the meatloaves are cooked through.
+Scrape any fat away from the sides of the loaves, then transfer the loaves to a platter.
 Slice and garnish with parsley if desired.

 - Per serving (6 servings)